 Overall, the Oculus Quest 2 game sizes are a bit larger than the original Quest.
 This makes sense, since the new Snapdragon XR2 processor handle more sophisticated shaders and textures.
 Whether games sizes are TOO big depends greatly on your usage habbits.

-Other than hard drive storage size, there is no difference between these two versions of the Quest 2.
+Other than hard drive storage size, there is no difference between these three versions of the Quest 2.
 All other features are the exact same.

 Can you upgrade the Quest 2 storage later?